pivotal/docs-tap/getting-started.hbs.md

 # Get started with Tanzu Application Platform

 Welcome to Tanzu Application Platform.
-The guides in this section offer hands-on instruction to help get developers and operators started on Tanzu Application Platform.
+The guides in this section provide hands-on instructions for developers and operators to help you get started on Tanzu Application Platform.

 ## <a id="get-started-prereqs"></a>Prerequisites